-The PROM RPM is now part of the SGI Foundation Software 2 release.
-For more information, see the SGI Foundation Software 2 Start Here.
+The PROM RPM is now part of the SGI Foundation Software 2 SP1 release.
+For more information, see the SGI Foundation Software 2 Service Pack 2 Start Here.

 Note: SGI Altix 450 or SGI Altix 4700 systems running SGI ProPack 7 for Linux should use the PROM located in shub2snprom.bin.
 The System Controller 1.22 release provides a sys\ctrl-ProPackICE\1.22.tar file that installs onto an SGI Altix ICE 8200 system to service an Altix 450 that provides NAS support.
 All other SGI systems should use the PROM located in shub1snprom.bin.
-This note does not apply to SGI

-Altix XE systems (instead see "Getting the Latest Firmware/Software for Your SGI Altix XE System" on page 14).
+This note does not apply to SGI Altix XE systems (instead see "Getting the Latest Firmware/Software for Your SGI Altix XE System" on page 14).
 Software support contract customers can download the most recent PROM versions from SGI Supportfolio: https://support.sgi.com/

-You can determine the PROM level installed on your machine, as follows:
+For legacy SGI systems, you can determine the PROM level installed on your machine, as follows: